A 90-Day NetSuite to Odoo Migration, Week by Week

 Quick Answer: Is 90 days realistic for a NetSuite to Odoo migration, and what does each phase cover?

-Ninety days is realistic for a NetSuite to Odoo migration, but it is conditional, not a marketing round number.
+Ninety days is the window del.ai scopes and contracts to, and it is conditional rather than a marketing round number.
 The clock holds when three conditions are met: the source is single-entity NetSuite, not OneWorld; SuiteScript customization is moderate rather than extensive; and the buyer assigns one dedicated point of contact for discovery week.
 Weeks 1-2 cover discovery: a SuiteScript audit, a OneWorld check, and a locked migration scope.
 Weeks 3-4 build the sandbox and map every NetSuite field to its Odoo equivalent.
 Weeks 5-9 run NetSuite and Odoo in parallel while the team trains on real transactions, with audit prep folded into weeks 7-8.
 Weeks 10-12 cover cutover weekend and go-live, gated on a rollback test rather than a fixed date.
 Under a fixed-price scope of work, del.ai absorbs the cost of schedule overrun, not the customer, for qualifying migrations within the signed scope document.